 - Umesh Nevase and many rtCampers volunteers for different WordCamps.

 - Rahul, Saurabh, Dinesh and Aditya spoke at different WordCamps in the past few years.

 - Rahul and Nitun were speakers at WordCamp Pune 2017.

-rtCampers are building an open-source book called WPVeda with the intention of making it easy for anyone to become a WordPress expert on their own.
+rtCampers are also building an open-source book called WPVeda with the intention of making it easy for anyone to become a WordPress expert on their own.